kaushikgopal/henry-hugo/README.md

 # Getting Started

-The easiest way to get up and running with a Hugo blog using Henry is as follows:
+These are the instructions for setting up a hugo blog with the Henry theme.

 ```shell
 # 1. Install Hugo